From better COVID-19 testing to stopping the virus altogether

-Researchers in the Department of Chemistry are applying their expertise to this healthcare crisis in a variety of ways, including designing and producing protective equipment for front-line healthcare workers, creating components for virus test kits, developing more accurate widely-deployable testing methods to better detect COVID-19 and stopping the virus, and future coronavirus pathogens, altogether.
+Researchers in the Department of Chemistry are applying their expertise to this healthcare crisis in a variety of ways, from developing more accurate widely-deployable testing methods to better detect COVID-19 to stopping the virus, and future coronavirus pathogens, altogether.

-Early on efforts focused on immediate needs of frontline healthcare workers as Professor Martin Burke was involved with a team of engineers, physicians, researchers and designers from the university and from Carle Health who developed and launched production of a face shield for health professionals responding to the COVID-19 pandemic.
+Early in the pandemic, efforts focused on immediate needs of frontline healthcare workers.
+Professor Martin Burke was involved with a team of engineers, physicians, researchers and designers from the university and from Carle Health who developed and launched production of a face shield for health professionals responding to COVID-19 cases.
 Burke harnessed the collective power of the Health Maker Lab, an interconnected network of making facilities across campus that can generate almost anything, to lead a highly interdisciplinary effort between the university and the community to meet other urgent needs of front-line healthcare workers.
-Their efforts have produced N-95 respirators, Powered Air Purifying Respirator shields, intubations shields, disposable and reusable gowns, and masks, all of which were manufactured and delivered to health care workers, along with mid- and small-scale sterilization technologies to sanitize manufactured personal protective equipment and enable that equipment to be reused.
+Their efforts produced N-95 respirators, Powered Air Purifying Respirator shields, intubations shields, disposable and reusable gowns, and masks, all of which were manufactured and delivered to health care workers, along with mid- and small-scale sterilization technologies to sanitize manufactured personal protective equipment and enable that equipment to be reused.

-Read more about each of these important projects in the Department of Chemistry:
+Read more about each of the important COVID-19 research projects in the Department of Chemistry:

 Angad Mehta: The search for universal coronavirus vaccines